 2020-2021 seminar Hypatia Vourloumis: Writing Sound/Sound Writing: Resonating Materialities II

-Participating students in their first year: Emmeli Persson, Eva Witteman, João Polido Gomes, Alexandra Martens Serano, Liza Rinkema, Christina Emmel; and in their second year: Georgia Stellin, Lou Lou Sainsbury, Marie Tuckova, Rosa Ronsdorf, Ilgın Deniz Akseloğlu and Alexandra Duvekot.
+Participating students in their first year: Emmeli Person, Eva Witteman, João Polido Gomes, Alexandra Martens Serano, Liza Rinkema, Christina Emmel; and in their second year: Georgia Stellin, Lou Lou Sainsbury, Marie Tuckova, Rosa Ronsdorf, Ilgın Deniz Akseloğlu and Alexandra Duvekot.

-Writing Sound/Sound Writing: Resonating Materialities II
+INTRODUCTION: Writing Sound/Sound Writing: Resonating Materialities II

 "There are many things feminist music critics must too often defer by force or by choice.
 There is so much work and time involved in the mere fact of saying: there is more to the story."
 Alexandra T. Vazquez “The Wonder of Delays,” Current Musicology 102 (Spring 2018).